RisingSunLight42/TD2_TRAVaie_IW/.github/ISSUE_TEMPLATE/addition.md

 ---
-name: Addition
+name: "Addition"
-about: Creation of a feature request
+about: Creation of an addition request
-title: [ADDITION]:
+title: "[ADDITION]"
 labels: enhancement
+assignees: ""
 ---

 ## Describe it